Our objectives

 Short-Term Repo (STR)

 The STR is our regular market-wide sterling operation aimed at maintaining control of short-term market interest rates.
-The STR allows participants to borrow central bank reserves for a one-week period in exchange for high quality, highly-liquid (Level A) assets.
+The STR allows participants to borrow central bank reserves for a one-week period in exchange for high quality, highly liquid (Level A) assets.

 This facility is priced at Bank Rate.
 Combined with the one-week term, this helps keep short-term market interest rates in line with Bank Rate by ensuring banks have little need to pay above Bank Rate for reserves in money markets.